Beside the Mountain

 Instructions

-• In a medium pot place the almond butter and the maple syrup.
+• In a medium pot, place the almond butter and maple syrup.
 Place over medium heat.
-Stir until melted and everything is mixed together about 2-4 minutes, remove from the heat.
+Stir until melted and everything is mixed together (about 2-4 minutes).
+Remove from heat.

-• In the pot or another bowl add all the ingredients together.
+• In the pot or another bowl, add all other ingredients (salt, quick oats, cinnamon, and ground flax if using).
 Stir well until everything is incorporated.
-In a greased 8x8 square pan spread the cinnamon oatmeal granola bars mixture.
-Spread with a spatula and press down until the mix is evenly in the pan.
+In a greased 8x8 square pan, spread the cinnamon oatmeal granola bars mixture.
+Spread with a spatula and press down until the mix is evenly distributed in the pan.

-• Cut into 12 bars skinny bars (2 rows by 6 rows).
-These oatmeal granola bars are fine at room temperature(about 3 days), however, they will stay fresh longer if they are kept in the fridge (about 2 weeks), or freeze them for up to 3 months.
+• Cut into 12 skinny bars (2 rows, by 6 rows).
+These oatmeal granola bars are fine at room temperature(about 3 days), however, they will stay fresh longer if they are kept in the fridge (up to 2 weeks).
+Freeze these bars for up to 3 months.
 Keep the granola bars in an airtight container or sealed bag.

 Notes